ruijaulino/ruijaulino.github.io/_posts/equities_bonds.md

-Let us forget for now that the weights can be very large and are not feasible for practical use, and note that the estimated values are quite diferent (also in proportion) to the traditional 60/40.
+Let us forget for now that the weights can be very large and are not feasible for practical use, and  the estimated values are quite diferent (also in proportion) to the traditional 60/40.
 Also, the sharpe is higher (although we are usign the training data as part of the test).

 Having a single estimate is not of much use.
 One way to use the data we have is to make a bootstrap estimate of the optimal weights.